larrylawl/old-personal-webpage/_posts/articles/2019-12-26-eigenvectors-and-eigenvalues.md

 Computing the power of a diagonal matrix is simply computing the power of each diagonal entries.

-**So why does matrix multiplication work?**
+**So why does matrix diagonalisation work?**

 $$
 P^{-1}AP = D
 $$

-Let's first understand the expression on the left.
-The expression \$ P^{-1}AP \$ returns the *transformation in the "language" of P* (Specifically, in the basis vectors of P).

-> Watch 3Blue1Brown's video on the change of basis to understand this better.
-Video [here](https://www.youtube.com/watch?v=P2LTAUO1TdA)

-Since _P_ is the eigenvector of _A_, this transformation will be a scalar transformation, with the scalar value denoted by the corresponding eigenvectors - which is precisely _D_!
-Thus LHS = RHS.
+Here's the proof sketch:
+1. *AP* represents a scalar transformation of any vector as *P* is chosen to use the eigenvectors of A. The scalar values will be the corresponding eigenvectors.
+2. When we premultiply this scalar transformation with \$ P^{-1} \$, we can take the scalar values out, thus it'll be equivalent to a matrix multiplication of the scalar matrix and identity matrix (ie \$ ZP^{-1}P = ZI \$, where *Z* denote the scalar matrix).
+3. This matrix multiplication will return precisely the diagonal matrix, with each entry denoting the corresponding eigenvector.

 > The set of basis vectors which we can choose _P_ from is also called the **eigenbasis**